Comparisons

 • Straightforward interface focused on functionality

-• Scanning takes a few seconds longer due to server round-trips
+• Scanning takes a few seconds longer in our testing

 • Has been operating longer, so some users may find the interface familiar